featurepeek/marketing-website/content/blog/where-should-your-team-review-your-frontend-changes/index.md

 - **You become responsible for taking notes of reviewer feedback.** You can jot reviewer feedback down while in person, or create a quick todo list, but ad-hoc review that exists outside of formal tools is undocumented and bound to slip through the cracks.

 The productivity benefits of [asynchronous communication](https://blog.remote.com/why-you-should-be-doing-async-work/) are clear.
-Let's explore some options in gathering feedback asynchronously.
+You should avoid collecting feedback synchronously whenever possible.

+# Local dev server tunnel 👎

+How about opening a tunnel to your local development server's running port?
+You could use [ngrok](https://ngrok.com) to expose a port so that someone outside of your LAN could access your local dev server.

+- Your machine must be powered on and online.
+- You can't checkout another branch while the tunnel is live.
+- Your reviewers aren't getting a production build.

+This is less than ideal though.
+Your machine must be powered on and online, and you must keep your feature branch checked out, meaning you can't work on any other branch while the tunnel is live.

-# Locally during code review
+# Local build during code review 👎

 As a developer, you're familiar with conducting code review when your coworkers open pull requests.
 The code may look correct... but does it work?
 A good way to test if it works is to run the code yourself.
 However, to do that on your own machine requires you to: